kailash-manasarovar/statement/docs/timeline/2024/october.md

 [![The man at the bins](../../content/tweets/the-man-at-the-bins.png)](https://x.com/1FRGVN/status/1847579824128139602)

-- I guess the truth was he expected me to be dead in weeks, and he was concerned about there being an unpleasant investigation, and if he was the TV Dénia guy... well I wouldn't blame him.
+- I guess the truth was he expected me to be dead in weeks, and he was concerned about there being an unpleasant investigation, and if he was the TV Dénia guy... well, I wouldn't blame him.
-- As I'm driving into Madrid on the fast circular roads there, all of a sudden, the volume disappears on Google maps so I'm completely lost on the busy M30/M40 junctions.
+- As I'm driving into Madrid at rush hour in the dark, on the fast circular roads and complicated junctions, all of a sudden, the volume disappears on Google maps so I'm completely lost on the busy M30/M40 junctions.
 - When I stop, it's impossible to see how to fix this, and I try every permutation of getting the Google voice to come back.
 - Nothing works.
 - Later, I find out it is a deeply embedded setting you would need full admin access to control, and I didn't even know it existed.